WGLab/doc-ANNOVAR/user-guide/filter.md

 > *Technical Notes: Some users reported that the allele frequency measure differs slightly from the ExAC server itself, for some rare variants.
 This is because ExAC server displays "adjusted allele counts" and frequencies, yet ExAC03 within ANNOVAR displays the "AF" record in VCF file provided by ExAC.
 To address a growing number of user concerns, on 20150420, we finally decided to issue a new ExAC03 with ExAC_ALL header that shows the adjusted allele frequency for each variant to match the ExAC web site exactly.*

 > *Technical Notes: ExAC03 in ANNOVAR is one of the several data sets that have been left-normalized.
 See [here](../articles/VCF.md) for more details.*

+## gnomAD allele frequency

+You can use `gnomad_exome` and `gnomad_genome` for exome and genome data, respectively.
+Currently, hg19 and hg38 are supported with liftOver.
+Typically users should use them as protocols in the table\_annovar command, since multiple population groups are included in each file.

 ## GERP++ annotations